rootree/vk-footboller/README.md

 There are three type of competitions

-1. Match against another user in a social network
+1. Match against other users in a social network
-2. Match against a real team
+2. Match against real teams
-3. Participation in a championship
+3. Participation in championships

 #### Match against another user